Travels Across Russia: Torzhok

 The rise of Muscovite power in the 15th century brought an end to Novgorod's independence, and in 1478 Torzhok became part of the domain of Moscow's ruler Ivan III (the Great).
 After the founding of St. Petersburg in 1703, Torzhok experienced a revival of its fortunes as the town became a major transfer point for people and supplies heading to the new imperial capital.
 In the early 19th century, Russia’s greatest poet, Alexander Pushkin, visited Torzhok on a number of occasions, as did Nikolai Gogol, Ivan Turgenev, and Leo Tolstoy.

-The following views are from a collection of nearly 55,000 photographs and digital images of Russia donated by the scholar and photographer William Craft Brumfield.
+The following views are from a collection of nearly 149,000 digital images, negatives, and photographs of Russia donated by the scholar and photographer William Craft Brumfield.

 Click a slide to view a larger image and detailed description

 Boris and Gleb Monastery, southeast view with Tvertsa River.
 Far left: Church of the Entry into Jerusalem; left: Refectory Church of the Presentation; center: Cathedral of Saints Boris and Gleb; right: Bell Tower and Church of the Miraculous Image of the Savior; far right: Candle (Svechnaia) Tower.
 Torzhok, Tver, Russia.
 Copyright: William Craft Brumfield

 The high bell tower of this gate church is Torzhok's most visible landmark.